 Larvae are difficult to distinguish between rootworm species.
 They are 3-12mm long and have brown sclerotized plates on the head and at the rear.

 Larvae (rootworms): Randomly select 10 plants, (1-2 each from throughout a few different locations in the field) and dig vertically around the base of each plant, being careful not to cut the roots with the spade or shovel.
 Collect about a 7″ cube, lift the plant and soil out of the ground, and place them on a small piece of dark canvas or plastic.
 Slowly break the soil away from the roots and carefully examine the soil and roots for larvae.
-The dark background will enhances visibility of the small, white rootworms.
+The dark background will enhance visibility of the small, white rootworms.
 Additionally, you can wash the soil from the root sample into a bucket as a means of extracting larvae.
 Adding salt to the water will help ensure that larvae float to the top, where they can be collected or counted.
 Repeat the process and get an average count of larvae per sample.
 For rootwashes, detection of 2 larvae per plant (or 8 larvae per plant if using a saline solution) may justify treatment.
 1

 BIOLOGY of western corn rootworm may or may not be similar to other rootworm species that we are more familiar with.
 In the Midwest, egg laying begins in July and it is the egg stage that overwinters.
 As temperatures warm in the spring, eggs develop into larvae and seek out corn roots to feed on.
 They pupate and become adults mid-summer.
 It is presumed that there is one generation per year.